-Questions were first asked in 2008 about cost-sharing variations as an incentive regarding choice of provider, but 2009 marked the first year that questions were asked regarding health information technology (HIT).
-CDHP enrollees were found to be more likely than traditional plan enrollees to report that they were extremely or very likely to change doctors if cost sharing was lower when using a doctor who used HIT.
-Thirty-one percent of CDHP enrollees would change to doctors who used HIT in response to lower cost sharing, compared with one-quarter of traditional plan enrollees (Figure 15).
+Questions were asked in 2008 about cost-sharing variations as an incentive regarding choice of provider, but 2009 marked the first year that questions were asked regarding health information technology (HIT), and these questions were asked again in 2010.
+There was no difference by plan type when it came to changing doctors if cost sharing was lower or higher when using a doctor who used or did not use HIT.
+About one-quarter of individuals reported that they would change doctors to one who used HIT if cost sharing was lower, and about one-quarter reported that they would change doctors to one who used HIT if not doing so increased their cost sharing (Figure 15).